liferay/liferay-docs/developer/frameworks/articles/160-search/xx-aggregations/02-base-search-aggregations-code.markdown

 ## Instantiate and Construct the Aggregation

-1. Use the `Aggregations` interface to instantiate the aggregation you'll construct.
+1. Use the `com.liferay.portal.search.aggregation.Aggregations` to instantiate the aggregation you'll construct.
 For example,

     ```java